 This new location for the imperial Ministry of War went up at about the same time as the Postsparkasse (Wagner even bid – unsuccessfully – on the project).

 The Savings Bank continued as bank offices with service counters for most of its history.
-At the time of writing, it was slowly morphing into a home for academic institutions, such as the University of Applied Arts Vienna.
+It now provides a home for academic institutions from the likes of the University of Applied Arts Vienna.

 The Kassenhalle has a small self-service café within.
 The chairs slip neatly into the bentwood tradition, while mirrored tabletops create the kind of images that attract a multitude of likes on Instagram.